TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/ShoppingBasket/Index.rst

 This form-element will change the registered value of record with uid=345 from the "tt\_products" table in typo3.
-Please note, that the record itself is NOT in any way modified, only the "counter" in the session-data indicating the "number of items" from the table is modified. ::
+Please note, that the record itself is **not** in any way modified, only the "counter" in the session-data indicating the "number of items" from the table is modified. ::

    <input name="recs[tt_products][345]">